mandarpriya/Climate-Analysis/README.md

  # Climate Analysis :-
-The objective of this project is about analysing the Climate data for Hamburg.
+ The  project is on analysing the Climate data for Hamburg.

-## Source of the data
+## Data Source:-
-The source for this data is in the following link :- https://www.dwd.de/DE/wetter/wetterundklima_vorort/schleswig-holstein_hamburg/hamburg/_node.html
+The source for this data is in the following link :- opendata.dwd.de/climate_environment/CDC/observations_germany/climate/daily
 The data collected  is from the time period  1936-2023 based on daily frequency.
 Station i.d. :-  Hamburg Fuhlsbüttel Latitutde 53.6332 Longitude is 9.9881